lightern/rust/sudokusolver/README.md

 ```
 rustup target add x86_64-pc-windows-gnu
 ```
-5) Then compile with command (in cmd and right project folder):
+5) Then compile with command in cmd (in cmd and right project folder):
 ```
 cargo run --features gtk_3_22 --target=x86_64-pc-windows-gnu
 ```